 The weak force is the only force capable of creating, destroying, and transforming single elementary particles (quarks and leptons) - as opposed to particle-antiparticle pairs.
 How does it manage to create them all with perfectly identical masses (within type)?
 The heavy masses of the weak force IVBs (~80 and ~90 proton masses respectively for the "W" and "Z" IVBs) simply recreate the primordial energetic conditions under which these particles were originally created.
 Within type, they are all stamped out of the original mold, as it were.
 In turn, the Higgs boson gauges (determines) the masses of the IVBs, selecting the force-unification era of the early universe in which these particles were first created (the electroweak force-unity era, in the case of our ordinary particles).
 (See: "The Higgs Boson and the Weak Force IVBs".)

-weak force may be the most interesting.
-Neutrinos are the explicit
+charge of the weak force may be the most interesting.
+Neutrinos

-form of this charge, one for each of the three known elementary
+are the explicit form of this charge, one for each of the three

-neutrinos are mysterious particles, and much remains to learn
+"dark matter".
+The neutrinos are mysterious particles, and much

 The "identity" charge is the symmetry debt of the photon's state of "anonymity": every photon is identical to every other photon (hence "anonymous"), but the massive elementary leptons are distinctly different from the photon and from one another - the muon is about 200 times heavier than the electron, and the tau is about 3600 times heavier (the photon is massless).
 While neutrinos carry leptonic "identity" charge in explicit form, the massive leptons themselves carry it in "hidden" form, where it is recorded simply as "lepton number" charge.
 The "hidden" form is necessary because the identity charge of the neutrinos involves "parity" (left- or right-handed spin), and massive particles cannot conserve this charge.
 Ordinary neutrinos are almost massless and travel at very nearly velocity "c", so they do an almost perfect job of conserving this charge.
 All neutrinos are left-handed, and all anti-neutrinos are right-handed, neatly distinguishing matter from antimatter, and leading to the notion that our universe is in some sense "left-handed".
 The weak force reactions of matter are therefore said to be left-handed, while those of antimatter are right-handed - in terms of spin or "parity".
 Parity is conserved when the universe and anti-universe are considered jointly.